How To: Build An Image Map with CSS

-1. Build your image that you’d like to use.
-You can utilize this graphic below… I’ve got the working version up on the sidebar, this is simply displaying the graphic (right-click and save as to download):
+1. Build the image that you’d like to use.
+You can utilize this graphic below (right-click and save as to download)

-4. Edit your Cascading Style Sheet.
+1. Edit your Cascading Style Sheet (CSS).
 You will be adding 6 different styles.
-1 style for the overall div, 1 for the a tag so it doesn’t display any text decoration, 1 style to hide the text (used for accessibility) and 1 style specification for each of the links:
+1 style for the overall div, 1 for the anchor tag so it doesn’t display any text decoration, 1 style to hide the text (used for accessibility), and 1 style specification for each of the links:

 display: block;